dzmanto/linux-bing-wallpaper/README.md

 # Linux Bing Wallpaper Shell Scripts

-It sets www.bing.com wallpaper of the say as your linux desktop
+It sets the <a href="http://www.bing.com">bing</a> wallpaper of the day as your Mac OSX or linux desktop.

-supports Mac OSX, Ubuntu Unity, GNOME (2 and 3) KDE4, and XFCE4.
+It supports Mac OSX, Ubuntu Unity, GNOME (2 and 3) KDE4, and XFCE4.

 ## Usage